onox/wayland-ada/README.md

 ## Dependencies

-Requires Wayland 1.16 or higher and wayland-protocols 1.21 (or git d10d18f) or higher.
+Requires Wayland 1.16 or higher and wayland-protocols 1.21 or higher.

 ## Thanks

-Much thanks to @joakim-strandberg for starting this project and writing most of the wayland scanner.
+Much thanks to [**@joakim-strandberg**][url-user-joakim-strandberg] for starting this project and writing most of the wayland scanner.

 ## Contributing